Amdrel/jamiekuppens.com/content/post/building-multi-tenant-applications-on-gae/index.md

 ## Let's Build a Team Goal Tracking App

-I've created a Goal tracking application that showcases using namespace enabled APIs effectively to implement multi-tenancy.
+I've created a Goal tracking application on App Engine Standard Environment that showcases using namespace enabled APIs effectively to implement multi-tenancy.
 You can try the demo [here](https://github.com/Reshurum) if you want to see the final result before continuing (note that data is wiped on a weekly basis).
 This application allows users to sign up through a public signup interface and from there they can create teams and invite other users to them.

 ### Authentication and Namespace Creation

 ### Storing Team Goals in Datastore